 - 1. A concentration has been reported as ND (ie, not done) or NS (ie, no sample); - 2.
 A deviation in sampling time is of sufficient concern or a concentration has been flagged as anomalous by the clinical pharmacologist.
+If this is performed, a footnote or other documentation in the clinical study report (CSR) detailing the exclusions will be provided.

-Summary statistics will not be presented at a particular time point if fewer than 4 (n < 4) concentration values are available.
+Summary statistics will not be presented at a particular time point if less than 3 evaluable measurements are available.
 For analysis of pharmacokinetic concentrations, no values will be imputed for missing data.